emilyantosch/shc_pr3_vl/databases/slides_1/main.typ

 ]

 == What is the goal of this chapter?
 #slide[
 - I want to introduce myself to you and maybe also learn a bit about you!
-- I want to tell you about what is in store for you this semester ]
+- I want to tell you about what is in store for you this semester.
+- We'll also discuss the structure of the course, including assignments and exams.
+- The importance of participation and collaboration in class.
+]

 == About me
 #slide[
-- Emily Lucia Antosch, 24
+- Emily Lucia Antosch
 - I did my bachelor's degree in Electrical Engineering
 - Software Engineer in the marine industry
 - Looking to start my master degree in the near future